Enggano people: Origin and social structure

 The Enggano people are one of the oldest tribes of Sumatra.
-They were first discovered by Portuguese explorers in the early 1500s and the Enggano people referred to themselves as E Lopeh people.
+They were first encountered by Portuguese explorers in the early 1500s, and at that time referred to themselves as E Lopeh people.
 Ethnically, they are closely related to the indigenous tribes of Java and Sumatra, from where migration flows directly to Enggano Island.
-The most anthropologically related people of the Enggano people are the Batak and Nias people and distantly related to the Lampung people (Abung and Pepaduan).
+The most anthropologically related people of the Enggano people are the Batak and Nias people, and they are distantly related to the Lampung people (Abung and Pepaduan).

-The social organization of the Enggano people largely resembles the social model of the Nias people and now retains the paternal features of the family.
+The social organization of the Enggano people largely resembles the social model of the Nias people and retains the paternal features of the family.
 Rural communities are of a neighbor-large-family type.
 The main social unit is marga or merga (surname), an expanded genus whose members are descended from a common male ancestor and retain its name, usually legendary.
 Outsiders from other margas that came later also live in the settlement.
 Within the marga there are also saompu, large patriarchal families, where each of them occupies one house.
 A large family has land and is governed by its elder.
 Communities are governed by elective village councils.

 It is thought that they strictly observe matrilineal exogamous traditions, where men and children of the village belong to the marga of their forefathers, while wives are taken from other marga.
 One cannot marry into the same marga or to a woman from the marga from which the groom's sister marries.
 But this is not exactly the case, as Enggano couples from the same clan are still allowed to married, provided they are of a different sub-clan.
-The core family unit in Enggano society is based on the monogamy marriage, as polygamy is strictly forbidden.
+The core family unit in Enggano society is based on monogamous marriage, as polygamy is strictly forbidden.
 Marriage settlement is patrilocal.
-A married woman passes into the family of her husband, takes on his surname, preserving it as her family name.
+A married woman passes into the family of her husband and takes on his surname, preserving it as her family name.
 The groom's father allocates a piece of land to his son, the child that receives the family name of his father.

 Modern political orientation

-Today, the Enggano people; due to prolonged cultural isolation, is on the verge of extinction.
+Today, the Enggano people, due to prolonged cultural isolation, are on the verge of extinction.
 They are alien to the neighboring peoples, for example, unlike the Batak people in recent decades, the appearance and growth of ethnic self-awareness are prevalent, especially among the mainstream Indonesians.

 Religion

-Among the Enggano people, approximately equal of the population professes Islam (mainly Sunni) and Christianity (mainly Catholicism).
-Apart from that, there are places where animism, totemism and ancestral worship are still being preserved.
+Among the Enggano people, approximately equal parts of the population profess Christianity (mainly Catholicism) and Islam (mainly Sunni).
+Apart from that, there are places where animism, totemism, and ancestral worship are still being preserved.